 Step Suggested key actions Timing Outcome 3.
-Liaise with external auditors about IFRS transition Need to meet to discuss project approach and views on materiality; and Schedule regular update meetings going forward to update on progress and discuss issues arising Immediately and throughout the project Technical issues in 2008/09 should be evaluated on an IFRS basis to ensure no surprises on restatement.
-The Council should consult with its external auditors to discuss deadlines and requirements for restatement.
+Liaise with external auditors about IFRS transition Need to meet to discuss project approach and views on materiality; and Schedule regular update meetings going forward to update on progress and discuss issues arising Immediately and throughout the project Technical issues in 2009/10 are being evaluated on an IFRS basis to ensure no surprises on restatement.
+The Council has consulted with its external auditors to discuss deadlines and requirements for restatement.
 4. Assess IFRS information and IT requirements Review of impact assessment outputs to assess new areas of accounting impact; Assess whether information can be obtained from current IT systems and processes, and make arrangements to refine current systems to manage functionality gap; and.
 Review of the current systems used by the Council to identify potential data gaps, and the systems suitability going forward.
 Immediately IFRS in many areas results in new information requirements, particularly with regards the annual leave pay accrual, as well as lease-type arrangements and embedded derivatives.
 The Council should assess new information requirements early, and ensure there is appropriate engagement across the Council to ensure systems and processes are updated where necessary to obtain the information.
 The council should also review whether current IT systems and processes have the required functionality to be able to meet the information needs of the Council.

 Step Suggested key actions Timing Outcome 5.
-Assess PFI Accounting Review the Council's scheme against the decision criteria of IFRIC 12; Take external accounting and modeling advice as deemed appropriate; and Consult with external auditors Immediately and ongoing as part of the PFI process Technical review and consideration of one of the key IFRS impact areas.
-This will result in some significant changes to accounting treatment.
-The general consensus is that most off- balance sheet schemes under UK GAAP come on balance sheet on transition to IFRS incl Education village 6.
-Employee benefit issues Undertake numerical analysis to quantify the required accruals in respect of annual leave, flexi-time etc to see if applicable.
+Assess PFI Accounting Review the Council's scheme against the decision criteria of IFRIC 12; Take external accounting and modeling advice as deemed appropriate; and Consult with external auditors Immediately and ongoing as part of the PFI process Technical review and consideration of one of the key IFRS impact areas has been undertaken.
+This has resulted in some significant changes to accounting treatment.
+The PFI scheme has come on balance sheet on transition to IFRS.
+6. Employee benefit issues Undertake numerical analysis to quantify the required accruals in respect of annual leave, flexi-time etc to see if applicable.
 Liaison between Finance and HR to discuss practicalities of collecting data Collate responses and calculate estimates (representative sample) Develop a project plan to implement changes to processes and systems for 2009/10 and beyond.
-Up to end of August 09 Ensures that any accruals are calculated to be able to restate balance sheet by end of December 09.
+Up to end of August 09 All accruals have been calculated to be able to restate balance sheet by end of December 10.